 So, next time you want to moan about the state of the English weather remember this parting comment that Melanie made to me as we headed out into the drizzle of a late February afternoon.“It’s raining again!
 I used to hate the rain.
 But now even the most mundane of events is an endorsement of life.
 For me, beyond money, love and career, that sense of life is the greatest feeling of all.”

-And in that moment I understood exactly what she meant.
+And at that moment I understood exactly what she meant.